cinzas/ESP8266-MQTT-ENVIR-HomeAssistant/README.md

 ## Authors

-Arduino changes and stability by Daniel Hyles.
+Arduino changes, stability, mqtt, pvoutput by Daniel Hyles.

-Website & Thingspeak upload capability by Michael Sproul.
+Original which has been massively changed by Michael Sproul.

 Based on [original code](https://github.com/bleep1/CurrentCostToCosmViaArduino) by Brian Lee (bleep1)